 International applicants (international students who have studied a Bachelor of Nursing degree or equivalent at an Australian university) are welcome to apply directly to the hospital and if selected for an interview, will have the opportunity to attend an interview with applicants who have applied through computer match.
 Applications for international applicants close on the same date as applications for computer match close.

-Intakes commence Monday 22nd of January 2018.
+Intake commences Monday 21st of January 2019.
 We offer full time and part time positions (minimum of 7 shifts a fortnight).

 All Applications must include:

-- Succinct Curriculum Vitae (no more than three pages), with two professional referees, one of whom must be from an adult acute care placement of two weeks or longer.
+- Succinct Curriculum Vitae (no more than three pages), with telephone numbers of two professional referees, one of whom must be from an adult acute care placement of two weeks or longer.

 - A certified copy of academic transcript with legend